catospeltincx/exposing/students/cato-speltincx.md

 social_links:
   - https://www.instagram.com/catospelt/
 ---
-The book consists of automatically generated page links, images and captions from Wikipedia.
-These lists of information come from a list containing keywords that describe my research.
-A spread from the book that includes page links, images and captions automatically generated from Wikipedia.
+The book consists of automatically generated page titles, images and captions from Wikipedia.
+These lists of information come from a list of keywords that describe my research.